pcdavies/DockerBasics/workshops/docker/Linux050.md

     ![](images/050Linux/18.PNG)

-For the purposes of the upcoming Docker deployments we need to add three Ingress Rules that allow access from the Internet to ports 9080, 8002, 18002, 5600, and 8085.
+For the purposes of the upcoming Docker deployments we need to add five Ingress Rules that allow access from the Internet to ports 9080, 8002, 18002, 5600, and 8085.
 In a production environment only the UI port (8085) would typically be opened for access but the labs will have us test various other Application and Oracle centric functionality as we go, thus the need to open other ports.

 - Click **Edit All Rules** and then select **+Add Rule**